Oung-26/Oung-26.github.io/_pages/about.md

 I am a Ph.D. candidate in Control Science and Engineering at the Research Institute of Intelligent Control and Systems, [School of Astronautics](https://sa.hit.edu.cn/), Harbin Institute of Technology ([HIT](https://www.hit.edu.cn/)), Harbin, China.

 My research interests include computational optical imaging, image restoration and enhancement, precise visual inspection, computer vision, and deep learning.
-To date, I have authored or co-authored ~30 publications across journals and conferences, such as TPAMI, TMM, and TII.
+To date, I have authored or co-authored ~30 publications across journals and conferences, such as TPAMI, TIP, TMM, and TII.

 I am open to research collaborations.
 If you are interested in collaboration or academic exchange, feel free to contact me at [yangh23@stu.hit.edu.cn](https://young1008.github.io//).